Looking for accommodation in Croatia? Some thoughts on hotels, hostels, villas, private accommodation, camping, glamping, and the legals.

 There has been an explosion of hostels in recent years as well.
 So much so in some destinations that the profile has changed.
 But these are good times for backpackers on a budget to visit.

 Private accommodation remains the biggest player in the Croatian accommodation market.
-But the bad news for today’s renters is that the quality (and the competition has increased considerably).
-Zagreb now has more private rooms for tourist rent than London, for example.
+But the bad news for today’s renters is that the quality and the competition has increased considerably.
+At the top of the boom tourist seasons, Zagreb had more private rooms for tourist rent than London, for example.

 Another big new player on the accommodation in Croatia scene is the luxury villa, often with swimming pool.
 This has been a major growth industry in recent years, and destinations such as Imotski have managed to completely reinvent themselves as a result.